rusefi/rusefi_documentation/HOWTO/HOWTO-upload-tune.md

 ## Q: Any hints on forum links best practices?

-## A: If you want to mention a tune please provide exact URL.
-It's really poor taste to just say "I've uploaded my tune" without full URL.
+### A: If you want to mention a tune please provide exact URL.
+It's not very useful to just say "I've uploaded my tune" without full URL.
 Please help us help you by pointing at what _exactly_ we are looking to discuss :)